GE-600 series: History

 The 600 line consisted of six models: the 605, 615, 625, 635, 645, and 655.
 GE offered a box to connect to the 635 called a 9SA that allowed the 635 to run 7094 programs.

 The 615 was a 635 with Control Unit (CU) and Operations Unit (OU) overlap disabled, and a 36-bit-wide memory path.
 The 625 was a 635 with Control Unit and Operations Unit overlap disabled and 72-bit-wide memory path.
 The 635 had a 72-bit-wide memory path and CU/OU overlap enabled.
 The difference between these models was fewer than 10 wires on the backplane.
 Field service could convert a 615 to a 635 or 625 or vice versa in a couple of hours if necessary; other than those few wires, the 615, 625 and 635 were identical.
 The 605 was used in some realtime/military applications and was essentially a 615 without the floating point hardware.
 Programs coded for a 605 would run without any modification on any other 600 line processor.
 The 645 was a modified 635 processor that provided hardware support for the Multics operating system developed at MIT.

 The 605/615/625/635 and 645 were essentially second generation computers with discrete transistor TTL logic and a handful of integrated circuits.
 Memory consisted of a two-microsecond ferrite core, which could be interleaved.
 GE bought core memory from Fabri-Tek, Ampex and Lockheed.
 The Lockheed memory tended to be the most reliable.

 Continuing problems with the reliability of the magnetic tape systems used with the system cast a pall over the entire project.
-In 1966 GE froze many orders while others were cancelled outright.
+In 1966 GE withdrew the 600 series from active marketing, there was also widespread redundancies in the Phoenix operation, the issues with the 600 series damaged GE's reputation in the computer industry and resulted in the outright cancellations of a number of orders placed for it.
 By 1967 these problems were cleared up, and the machines were re-launched along with an upgraded version of the GECOS operating system.